InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 Mint an Avastar Replicant for a purchaser who has previously deposited funds.
 Invokable only by minter role, when contract is not paused.
 Minted token will be owned by `_purchaser` address.
-This function does not emit an event, but if successful, the `AvastarTeleporter` contract will emit a `NewReplicant` event.
+If successful, emits a 'DepositorBalance' even with the depositor's remaining balance, and the `AvastarTeleporter` contract will emit a `NewReplicant` event.

 ```solidity
 function purchaseReplicant(